sf-wdi-37/project-1/README.md

 * **RESTful Routes** - Design your CRUD routes using the [RESTful routing](https://github.com/sf-wdi-34/mongoose-associations#restful-routing) convention.
 * **AJAX** - Leverage AJAX to make requests asynchronously.
 * **jQuery** - Use jQuery to add interactivity and display data on the client side.
-* **Templating** - Render JSON data on the front end using handlebars templates.
 * **MongoDB** - Persist at least two resources to a MongoDB database.
 One resource must have full CRUD.
 * **Visual Design** - Make your front-end snazzy by adding custom styling.
 First impressions matter!
 * **Code Style** - Write professional-looking code.
 Use a consistent style.
 Consider following the [Airbnb Javascript ES5 Styleguide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5).
 * **Git** - 40+ commits, with a significant number from each teammate.
-Commit early, commit often.
+Commit early, and commit often.
 Each commit message should give a clear idea what you changed.
 (And don't expose any secret keys/tokens on GitHub!)
 You can reference our [GitHub collaboration workshop](https://github.com/sf-wdi-34/github-collaboration) and the [in-depth GitHub collaboration writeup](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/github-collaboration-workflow.md).
 * **Heroku** - Deploy your app with Heroku.
 * **Documentation** - Write a README that would make an employer excited to hire you.
 See this [example readme](https://github.com/SF-WDI-LABS/readme-example/blob/master/README.md) for a suggested structure.